EllNixole/EllNixole/README.md

-- 👋 Hi, I’m @EllNixole
+- 👋 Hi, I’m @EllNixole.
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning how to use Git
+- 🌱 I’m currently learning how to use Git.

 <!---
 EllNixole/EllNixole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.